binjeh/Karen/.github/issue_template.md

 > Also please remove all lines starting with ">"
 >

+### Description
 > Write a short description of your issue/feature request here
-### Description
-Lorem ipsum dolor sit amet...

 ### Current behavior
 > If this is a completely new feature just write "none".